-The governing body has appointed a SEND Governor, Louise Salisbury who works closely with the SENDCo, to support her role and relationships with outside agencies.
-The SENDCo summarises her work with outside agencies and reports key information to this governor.
+The governing body work closely with the SENDCo, to support her role and relationships with outside agencies.
+The SENDCo summarises her work with outside agencies and reports key information to the governors.

 12. How does Robert Mellors Primary Academy seek to signpost organisations, services etc who can provide additional support to parents/carers/young people?